Experts Opinion on Retrieving Medical Records Default Image

 Credit: Chad E. Jones, Chad Jones Law

 Every patient has the right to copies of all of their medical records through HIPPA (though it does allow for psychotherapy notes to be withheld).
-It is typically easiest if the client requests copies of their medical records and then shares them with their attorneys.
+It is typically easiest if the client requests copies of their medical records and then shares it with their attorneys.

 Usually, they just have to fill out the form at each of the offices they have visited, and the doctor’s offices will gather their medical records and deliver them through the desired route (fax, post, delivery).
-Another way for the attorney to gain access to their client’s medical records is through signed, sealed, and dated permission slips that grant them access to their medical records.
+Another way for the attorney to gain access to their clients’ medical records is through signed, sealed, and dated permission slips that grant them access to their medical records.

 They can then move forward on your behalf to collect the medical records.
 They, too, may have to fill out a document with all the typical doctor information: name, date, address, SSN, date of birth, records being requested, etc. However, it is important to remember that once medical records have been requested, attorneys must disclose all discovery to the other side.
 So, whatever it says may hurt (or benefit) the other side’s case.